Illuminator-team/Illuminator/readme.md

    ```
    [TODO: This suggest that all Pi's need a user with the name 'illuminator']

-6. Run the `buildcilentremoterun.py` file on each *client* and give all users execute permission to all the documents in `runshfile/` in order
+6. Run the `build_runshfile.py` file in the configuration directory on *master* to generate a run.sh file and give all users execute permission to all the documents in `runshfile/` in order
 to make sure the leader can access the *client* model.

    ```shell